aledor07/Evapotranspiration_forecasting/README.md

 |               | Sum (mm)        | 1011.57   |
 | Previous week | MAPE            | 14.20     |
 |               | Sum (mm)        | 1047.08   |

+The historical evapotrasnpiration amount registered in this period is 1045.64 mm.